MicrosoftDocs/xamarin-docs/docs/ios/user-interface/designer/introduction.md

 #### Context menu commands

 A context menu is available both on the design surface and in the **Document Outline**.
-This menu provides commands for the the selected control and its parent, which is helpful when working with views in a nested hierarchy:
+This menu provides commands for the selected control and its parent, which is helpful when working with views in a nested hierarchy:

 [![The context menu on the design surface](introduction-images/10-contextmenudesignsurface-vsmac.png "The context menu on the design surface")](introduction-images/10-contextmenudesignsurface-vsmac-large.png#lightbox)